Business Travel USA: Complete Guide for the UK

-We’re going to call it… if you say that as a child you never bellowed a Harry Potter spell so loud your neighbours heard it, or longingly stared at your letterbox hoping a Hogwarts acceptance letter would appear, then you’re a bold-faced liar.
+We’re going to call it… if you say that as a child you never bellowed a Harry Potter spell so loud your neighbours heard it, longingly stared at your letterbox hoping a Hogwarts acceptance letter would appear, or counted your pennies worth of Galleons then you’re a bold-faced liar.

 Well, guess what?
 We’re adults now.
 Adults with jobs, ambitions and responsibilities.
 Which is exactly why you need to put silly things like memorising spells in the past, and focus on more grown-up tasks…like Harry Potter currency conversion.

-You know that if there’s one thing we take very seriously here at Wise, it’s currency conversion and getting you the fairest rate across the world, and now we’re considering the wizarding world too.
+You know that if there’s one thing we take very seriously here at Wise, it’s currency conversion and getting you a great rate across the world, and now we’re considering the wizarding world too.

 We take it so seriously that we’ve put together this very useful article on how much Harry Potter money is worth and what it’ll get you in different currencies.
 Yes, that’s right, we actually spent time doing this.